gitter-badger/containers_old/Clustal-Omega/README.md

 General purpose multiple sequence alignment program for proteins

-installed software
+available software
 --------
 `clustalo 1.2.1-1`

 how to build
 ------------
-`sudo docker build -t biodckr/clustalo .`
+`docker build -t biodckr/clustalo .`

 how to download and install